Bay Cat Facts

 Felid TAG 2000 recommendation: Bornean bay cat (Catopuma badia).
 Until recently, this species was an enigma because knowledge about its origin and biology was only derived from several museum specimens.
 Although recently photographed in the wild, it would be highly unlikely that a viable captive population of this naturally rare felid could ever be obtained for North America.

 How rare is this cat ?
-The International Species Information Service lists 44 worldwide, with 5 being in the U.S. There are 0 living on Easy Street.
+The International Species Information Service lists 44 worldwide, with 5 being in the U.S.

 Information reprinted With Permission from the IUCN Wild Cats Book